lumonald/existing-wordpress-development-docker/README.md

 ## Usage

-1. Clone this repository.

-2. Create mysqldump from production site and place in: `mysqldumps/backup.sql.gz`
+1. Create a mysqldump from your production site and place in: `mysqldumps/backup.sql.gz` (ensure file is named `backup.sql.gz`)

-3. Enter your configuration variables into `.env`.
+2. Enter your configuration variables into `.env`.

-4. Navigate to the root of this repository locally and run:
+3. Navigate to the root of this project locally and run:

     `docker-compose up -d && docker-compose run wordpress prep.sh`

-The website will then be available at `http://localhost`
+The website will then be available at `http://localhost` and the WordPress dashboard at `http://localhost/wp-admin`.